 Management established a Contingency Fund for maintenance costs for three properties: Mackenzie Green, Lakeside Residences and Richmond Hill Hub.
 In 2017, the Corporation adopted a new reserve strategy and operating surplus policy.
 The Operations Reserve has now been expanded to ensure funding is available for unplanned expenditures and revenue shortfalls for all properties.
 Prior year shelter surplus contributions were transferred to the Emergency Housing Reserve as part of this strategy.
-The Operations reserve is funded through annual allocations from the operating surplus to a limit of \$500,000.
+The Operations reserve is funded through annual allocations from the operating surplus.
+In 2023, the Board of Directors approved the consolidation of the Insurance Reserve into the Operations Reserve and increasing the limit from \$500,000 to \$1,000,000.